Strathnairn

 Strathnairn lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Strathnairn's population is around 2013 as of Nov 2025.
-This reflects an increase of 1299 people (181.9%) since the 2021 Census, which reported a population of 714 people.
-The change is inferred from the estimated resident population of 1915 from the ABS as of June 2024 and an additional 170 validated new addresses since the Census date.
-This level of population equates to a density ratio of 479 persons per square kilometer, providing significant space per person and potential room for further development.
-Strathnairn's 181.9% growth since the 2021 census exceeded the SA3 area (2.4%) along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 90.5% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Strathnairn's population is around 2,019 as of Nov 2025.
+This reflects an increase of 1,305 people since the 2021 Census, which reported a population of 714 people.
+The change is inferred from the estimated resident population of 1,915 in June 2024 and an additional 170 validated new addresses since the Census date.
+This level of population equates to a density ratio of 480 persons per square kilometer.
+Strathnairn's growth rate of 182.8% since the 2021 census exceeded the SA3 area (2.7%) and the state, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 90.5% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-As we examine future population trends, exceptional growth, placing in the top 10 percent of statistical areas across the nation, is predicted over the period with the area expected to expand by 3896 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 188.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted.
+Exceptional growth is predicted over the period, placing Strathnairn in the top 10 percent of statistical areas across the nation.
+The population is expected to expand by 3,896 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 187.8% in total over the 17 years.

 Frequently Asked Questions - Population